Tag Archives: fibers

 Fibers are non-digestible carbohydrates and are plant based.
 Fiber is most beneficial when it is cellular – intact within the cell structure.

-Cooking with fresh minimally processed ingredients is an excellent way to put more fibers on the plate.
+Cooking with fresh minimally processed plant based ingredients is an excellent way to put more fibers on the plate.

 🟡Actual Veggies Burger.